NEXINRUS/NexinScripts/ApocalypseRising2UniversalTp/ReadMe.md

 ## 📘 Introduction
 Hello.
 Welcome to the **UniversalTP GitHub page**.
 This is the **only** official page for this script, so any others are likely **scams** or **malicious copies**.
+You can check the screenshots folder to see what the script has accomplished.

 ## README
 GOTO THE DISCORD https://discord.gg/MSRucWdS7k  FOR  INFORMATION ABOUT WHY THE SCRIPT IS WHITELISTED CURRENTLY